safzanpirani/VoiceWin/README.md

 Records audio, then transcribes after you stop.
 Fast and reliable.

 ### Streaming Mode (Deepgram Streaming)
 Transcribes in real-time as you speak - text appears immediately.
 Best used with **Toggle** hotkey mode.
-Note: some applications may strip trailing spaces between transcript chunks.

 ## AI Enhancement

-Enable AI Enhancement to automatically polish your transcriptions using Groq's LLM API.
-The feature:
+Enable AI Enhancement to automatically polish your transcriptions using Groq's LLM API:

 - Fixes grammar, spelling, and punctuation
 - Removes filler words and stutters